Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 The Israeli military said it struck about 400 militant sites, including rocket launchers, across southern Lebanon in the past 24 hours, thwarting an even larger attack.

-“Hundreds of thousands of civilians have come under fire across a lot of northern Israel,” said Lt.
-Col. Nadav Shoshani, an Israeli military spokesman.
+“Hundreds of thousands of civilians have come under fire across a lot of northern Israel,” said Israeli military spokesman Lt.
+Col. Nadav Shoshani.
 "Today we saw fire that was deeper into Israel than before.”

 School was canceled across northern Israel, and the Health Ministry said all hospitals in the north would begin moving operations to protected areas within the medical centers.

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”